crate/crate-pricing-calculator/README.md

 - A list of regions
 - A list of products
-- A value for the max cluster size
 - An object containing pricing information for products based on regions.

 Your job is to implement the logic that would calculate the correct price based on what the user has selected.